me-no-dev/ESP31B/README.md

 #### Notes on compatibility ####

 The following hardware should be working:
-- HSPI and VSPI SPI busses attached to any pin
+- HSPI and VSPI SPI busses attached to any pin (VSPI is the devault SPI bus)
 - UART 0 and 1 (0 is attached to pins 1 and 3) UART 1 can be attached to any pins
 - pinMode/digitalRead/digitalWrite/attachInterrupt
 - analogRead (duh) SDK functions are exposed (same goes for touch pads)